AlexandreLarget/CNN_what_do_you_see/README.md

 On the 3 first blocks, the untrained model displays images that were less modified, closer from the original one.<br/>

-It is because the kernels have issue to sort the information and prioritize the parts of the image that will allow the model to recognize identify it.<br/>
+It is because the untrained kernels are not able to identify edges and sharps.
+Thus the model have issue to sort the information and prioritize the parts of the image that will help recognize it.<br/>
-On the last 2 blocks, this lake of prioritization leads to blurry results.<br/><br/>
+On the last 2 blocks, this lake of prioritization leads to blurry results, the model hasn't identify the important zones and looks everywhere.<br/><br/>

-For the pretrained model on the opposite, the 2 first blocks quickly identify the sharps and edges of the image which helps the 3 last blocks to focus on the most pertinent areas.<br/><br/>
+For the pretrained model on the opposite, the 2 first blocks quickly identify the sharps and edges of the image which helps the 3 last blocks to focus on the most pertinent areas. <br/>
+For the dog image, we can clearly see a triangle where the head is located.
+For the boat it is mostly focused on the front and the contact between the water and the hull.<br/><br/>

 This allows us to conclude that a CNN trained with "imagenet" learns to identify patterns more than specific images.<br/>
 This is why we can use these pretrained models (transfer-learning) and still have great results with images they were not trained on.